 How much notification time is needed?
 Mere minutes, sometimes seconds.

-With new technology sensors, we can determine how much time an advancing wildfire will take to reach the protected property, and provide enough time in advance of the arrival of the approaching wildfire to allow application of a known amount of water (or foam, or surfactant, etc.) to wet a predetermined protective perimeter and area.
+With new technology, sensors can determine how much time an advancing wildfire will take to reach the protected property, and provide enough time in advance of the arrival of the approaching wildfire to allow application of a predetermined amount of water , foam, surfactant, etc. to wet a defined protective perimeter and area.

-Knowing this information, the problem solution becomes a technological exercise involving meterology, chemistry, physics and engineering.
+Knowing this information, the solution to the problem becomes a technological exercise involving meteorology, chemistry, physics and engineering.
 All of this technical expertise is available and has been utilized to generate our solution.
 Can we wet tens of thousands of square FEET of property/fuel?
 Absolutely.

 Can we wet tens of ACRES?
 Absolutely.
 And we can do it within 9 minutes after our system has detected and CONFIRMED an approaching wildfire.